Antisymmetry of the stochastic order on all ordered topological spaces: Main result

-\begin{proof} We need to assume that we have Radon probability measures $p$ and $q$ with $p \leq q \leq p$, where these order relations are witnessed, respectively, by joint Radon probability measures $r$ and $s$ supported on the set $\{\le\} \subseteq X\times X$.
-By pushing forward all of measures involved to the completion $\overline{X}$, we see that it is enough to treat the case where $X$ is complete, which we assume from now on.
+We need to assume that we have Radon probability measures $p$ and $q$ with $p \leq q \leq p$, where these order relations are witnessed, respectively, by joint Radon probability measures $r$ and $s$ supported on the set $\{\le\} \subseteq X\times X$.
+We will prove that $r$ is supported on the diagonal.
+This then implies that for every Borel set $A\subseteq X$, we have

-Now let $S$ be the union of the supports of $p$ and $q$, which is a closed separable subspace of $X$.
-It also becomes an ordered metric space with the induced order.
-Since the joints $r$ and $s$ must be supported on $S \times S$, we conclude that it is enough to consider the case $X = S$, which is a Polish space.

-Now if $X$ is a Polish space, then the Borel $\sigma$-algebra on any finite product $X\times\ldots\times X$ coincides with the product $\sigma$-algebra of the Borel $\sigma$-algebras, since every open in $X\times \ldots \times X$ can be written as a countable unions of basic opens of the form $U_1\times \ldots \times U_n$.
-The projection of any Borel set in such a product to a product with fewer factors is universally measurable thanks to the measurable projection theorem, and in particular measurable for the completion of any of our measures.